 Pennsylvania has traditionally commemorated Law Day by focusing on educating children about the rule of law.
 Through classroom visits by lawyers and judges and an outstanding set of free law-related lesson plans prepared for K-College classrooms, the Pennsylvania Bar Foundation, Pennsylvania Bar Association and county bar associations across the commonwealth work with schools to educate children about their legal rights and responsibilities in the new millennium.
 Lawyers can choose to focus on discussing the annual ABA theme, their own experience or and careers, or discussing topics designated by the schools.
 The free lessons and materials are designed to be informative and engaging for all students.

-Law Day provides Pennsylvania lawyers and judges with a wonderful opportunity to become involved in their local communities.
+For Law Day 2021 we all have to make some modifications to how we celebrate, but Law Day still provides Pennsylvania lawyers and judges with a wonderful opportunity to become involved in their local communities.
 Law Day is funded by the Pennsylvania Bar Foundation.